Vietnam.vn - Nền tảng quảng bá Việt Nam

 Choosing a tree with low pollen and dust mites, and washing decorations before hanging can help reduce allergies and irritation of the nose and throat.

-There are two types of Christmas trees: real and artificial.
+Christmas trees come in two varieties: real and artificial.
 Real trees contain terpenes in their resin.
-Artificial trees can contain mold, dust, and pollen.
-All of these substances can increase the risk of allergies, causing rhinitis, sneezing, and itchy eyes and nose.
+Artificial trees, on the other hand, may contain mold, dust, and pollen.
+All of these can trigger allergic reactions, causing rhinitis, sneezing, and itchy eyes and nose.

 Some of the following ways help reduce the possibility of allergies.